Getafe: Education

 Public education in Getafe includes six pre-schools (up to 5 years), 23 elementary schools (until 12 years), and 14 secondary schools.
 There are few private schools, the most important being: the Piarist schools of religious education; the Colegio Los Ángeles, which educated children from age 1 through their second year of Bachillerato (a specialized educational program of 2 to 4 years after secondary school but before university); Los Aristos, a school with a sports club and covered pool.
 There are a number of professional development centers located throughout Getafe.
 Finally, the academic rector of the Universidad Carlos III is located in Getafe, along with three of its humanities and judicial science faculties.
 Alongside the university is the student housing complex "Fernando de los Ríos."

 Gastronomy

 The typical gastronomy of Getafe is very similar, if not identical, to that of Madrid.
 The climate, the local produce, and history have contributed to the development of this varied gastronomy.
 The dishes most representative of Getafe are the cocido madrileño, tripe a la madrileña, chickpea stew, Spanish omelette, sea bream a la madrileña, red cabbage, and others.
 In terms of wine, the most prominent are the wines of Madrid.
 Of these, the most famous are those of San Martín de Valdeiglesias, Arganda del Rey, and Navalcarnero.

 In the large malls and on the central streets of Getafe, it is possible to find a variety of restaurants.
-One of the most luxurious and recognized of these is Las Moreras, located between the train station of Las Margaritas-Universidad and the student housing area.